edx/tubular/README.md

 Please see ``LICENSE.txt`` for details.

-## How To Contribute

-Contributions are very welcome.

-Please read [How To Contribute](https://github.com/openedx/.github/blob/master/CONTRIBUTING.md) for details.

 ## Reporting Security Issues

 Please do not report security issues in public.
-Please email security@openedx.org.
+Please email security@edx.org.

 ## Environment variables